 David E. Goldberg, an emeritus engineering professor at the University of Illinois at Urbana-Champaign, reports that STEM curriculum at universities are, “Dry and hard to get through, so if you can create an oasis in there, it would be a good thing.”That oasis could be found in more engaging and relevant education tools.
-Today 90 percent of students own a laptop, 86 percent of students own a smartphone, and 47 percent of students own a tablet.Students that grew up in a digital world need to be educated in a way that can better respond to, rather than the classic textbook and lecture method of the past.
-For example, the Worcester Polytechnic Institute, one of the United States’ oldest tech schools created a modern curriculum way back in the 1970s that now includes research, design and social-service projects to better engage their students.
-As a result, their STEM retention numbers are some of the best in the nation with 74 percent of their undergrads graduating in four years and 80 percent in six years.This is corroborated by a scientific study published in Nature Biotechnology, which compared gamified laboratory simulations with traditional teaching methods.
+Today 90 percent of students own a laptop, 86 percent of students own a smartphone, and 47 percent of students own a tablet.Students that grew up in a digital world need to be educated in a way that they can better interact with, compared to the classic textbook and lecture method of the past.
+For example, the Worcester Polytechnic Institute, one of the United States’ oldest tech schools, created a modern curriculum in the 1970s that now includes research, design, and social-service projects to better engage their students.
+As a result, their STEM retention numbers are some of the best in the nation, with 74 percent of their undergrads graduating in four years and 80 percent in six years.This is corroborated by a scientific study published in Nature Biotechnology, which compared gamified laboratory simulations with traditional teaching methods.
 Researchers in collaboration with Labster showed “a 76 percent increase in learning outcomes by using a gamified laboratory simulation compared to traditional teaching, and a 101 percent increase when used in combination.”It's clear that the path to better retention is through the implementation of technology and modern teaching methods.
 In collaboration with leading institutions such as MIT, Harvard and Imperial College, Labster has received a number of grants to co-finance the development and implementation of Ivy league quality virtual labs to all schools, including colleges with underprivileged students.
 If you’re interested in joining the collaboration, reach out to us.